tau-OS/testers/readme.md

 Note: Your System will reboot after the conversion.
 Save any work.
 4. Run convert2tau as root using `sudo bash convert2tau`
 5. Enjoy tauOS
-*Note*: If convert2tau fails dep installation, remove the 2 rpm-ostree operations from the script and reboot